navikt/eux-rina-irsync/README.md

  Now, we request an IR SYNC three times, a quarter over 04, 05 and 06 o'clock every day.
 You can easily limit this further by changing the cron expression, i.e. "4-6" to "5" to just sync at 05:15 every day, which should be plenty.

- IRSYNC now scheduled using cron expression in config/application.yml CSN pushes IR to APs at 4 CET/CEST, so polling for IR from RINA at 15 minutes past the hour between 4 and 6 o'clock is OK
+ IRSYNC now scheduled using cron expression in config/application.yml CSN pushes IR to APs at 2 CET/CEST, so polling for IR from RINA at 30 minutes past the hour of 2 and 4 o'clock is OK

 ```
 cron:
-  expression: 0 15 4-6 * * *
+  expression: 0 30 2,4 * * *
 ```

  IRSYNC wait for new IR contents from AP in seconds now configured in config/application.yml
 ```
 update:
-  wait: 240
+  wait: 360
 ```

 ## small print